-Pour water to make a gravy.
+- Pour ½ to ¾ cup water to make a gravy.
 Cook covered until the gravy thickens and traces of oil are seen on top.
 The raw smell of the ingredients should have gone.

 - Regulate the flame to low and add cream.
 Stir and turn off the heat.
 Set this aside.

-- Boil potatoes until just done and not mushy.
-Crumble them and add to a mixing bowl along with crumbled paneer, ginger paste, corn flour, salt, garam masala and chopped coriander leaves.
+- Crumble them and add to a mixing bowl along with crumbled paneer, ginger paste, corn flour, salt, garam masala and chopped coriander leaves.

 - Also add raisins and cashews.
 Or you can stuff them in the koftas.